course-details-portlet

 • practical studies.

 All compulsory activities must be approved in order to take the exam.
-Minimum 80% of compulsory participation in skills training and theme-based group work is required.
+Minimum 80% of compulsory participation in skills development training and theme-based group work is required.

 Specific conditions